Truck Ladder Racks

 11. Once the paint has dried, bolt on the pipe assembly using the 3/16" nuts and bolts.

-The assembled racks can now be placed into the stake bed holes on your truck, and secured with ratchet straps to the tie down rings inside the bed.
+The assembled racks are now ready for placement into the stake bed holes on your truck.
+Use ratchet straps to secure the racks to the tie-down rings inside the bed.

 Rear Truck Rack - Installed